 The market for car shampoos is huge and it seems like every week there is a new product coming out.

 Performing a car hand wash with dish soap is not recommended.
 Dish soap alone will not destroy the paint, but it does not provide enough lubrication for the hand wash, resulting in scratches in the paint.

-But risking scratches is not the only reason why you should not wash your car with dish soap.
+But risking scratches by rubbing debris on the car paint is not the only reason why you should not wash your car with dish soap.

 By now you know that dish soap is not suitable for a car wash, as it will result in scratches in the very delicate clear coat of your vehicle.

 Here are all the other reasons why washing your car with dish soap is not recommended:

 Dawn Dish soap is a grease cutter, which is what makes it so effective when washing dishes that have grime on them at home.

 Grease cutters excel at cleaning protein-based soils and oils.